adblockplus/adblockplus/README.md

 ## Building

+### Building the extension

+In order to build the extension you need to first [update its dependencies](#updating-the-dependencies).
+You can then navigate to the adblockpluschrome/ folder and run
+[the appropriate command][abp-webext-readme-build] for the type of build you'd like to generate.

+#### Updating the dependencies

+Clone the external repositories:

+`npm run submodules:update`

+**Important:** When building from a source archive, this step must be skipped.

+**Note:** In order to create a build which includes the snippets library, you should use the `npm run submodules:update-with-snippets` npm script instead.
+This will work only if you have access to the [abp-snippets repository][abp-snippets].

+Install the required npm packages:

+`npm install`

+Rerun the above commands when the dependencies might have changed, e.g. after checking out a new revision.

 ### Bundling the UI

 Various files need to be generated before using the UI.
 When building the UI